 Understanding the concept of Multitenant Architecture?

-In the simplest words, we can say that when a software platform, or rather say a single software platform, is being used by many or multiple users, it can be termed as a multitenant architecture.
+In the most straightforward words, we can say that when a software platform, or a single software platform, is being used by many or multiple users.
+It can be termed multitenant architecture.

-Such is the case with Salesforce CRM as well, owing to the fact that all the users or operators utilize the same version or the same architecture for Salesforce platform.
+Such is the case with Salesforce CRM because all the users or operators utilize the same version or the same architecture for the Salesforce platform.

-There is another term, single-tenant platforms and the difference between multitenant platforms and former is that the later needs to be upgraded by the users for themselves on a regular basis.
+There is another term, single-tenant platforms, and the difference between multitenant platforms and the former is that the latter needs to be upgraded by the users for themselves regularly.

-The multitenant platforms send regular updates to its users.
+The multitenant platforms send regular updates to their users.

-However, when it comes to Salesforce, it is a cloud-based CRM hence users do not have to put efforts on maintaining the software as well as hardware of the Salesforce Platform.
+However, when it comes to Salesforce, it is a cloud-based CRM; hence, users do not have to put effort into maintaining the software and hardware of the Salesforce Platform.

-In order to maintain such a platform, Salesforce has certain set of rules in order restrict monopolistic use of this platform.
+To maintain such a platform, Salesforce has a certain set of rules to restrict monopolistic use of this platform.

-What are these rules, how do they work or what are their types and much more; let us read about all of these:
+What are these rules, how do they work or what are their types, and much more; let us read:

 What are the Salesforce Governor Limits?

-In simpler terms, in order to make sure that the platform is not misused by anyone, as there are multiple users on the same server, Salesforce enforces certain caps on the usage of the platform.
+In simpler terms, to make sure that the platform is not misused by anyone, as there are multiple users on the same server, Salesforce enforces specific caps on the platform’s usage.

 Hence, multiple users can use the platform without affecting the overall performance.